kelson99/kelson99/README.md

-# Hello, welcome to my github, please take a look around! 😄
+# Hello, welcome to my github 😄

 ## About
 👋 Hi I'm Kelson!
 I am currently an iOS software engineer at Bank of America.